wso2/carbon-kernel/docs/DeveloperTools/SettingUpaGitRepository.md

  > Make sure that your parent-child pom hierarchy is followed in all the sub-modules.
 That is, a child sub-module cannot have a parent pom reference to an external pom.
 The parent pom references should be self-contained except in the above instance, where the project root pom’s parent reference is set to the WSO2 Master parent pom (`org.wso2:wso2:2`).

- > Also WSO2 carbon parent now is pre-configured with all the `maven-bundle-plugin` configurations as properties.
-Please refer this documentation on how to configure these properties for bundles that are coming from sub modules.
+ > Also WSO2 carbon parent is now pre-configured with all the `maven-bundle-plugin` configurations as properties.
+Please refer [this documentation](../DeveloperTools/UsingtheMavenBundlePlugin.md) on how to configure these properties for bundles that are coming from sub modules.

-2. The following is the composite maven multi-module pom of `carbon-kernel` project.
+2. The following is the composite maven multi-module pom of the `carbon-kernel` project.
 It directly calls those maven modules.
 You can keep  a similar directory structure to enhance human readability.

             <modules>
                  <module>parent</module>